Sarah Mullally: Episcopal ministry

-In June 2015, it was announced that Mullally would be the next Bishop of Crediton, a suffragan bishop in the diocese of Exeter.
-On 22 July 2015, she was consecrated a bishop by Archbishop Justin Welby at Canterbury Cathedral.
+In June 2015, it was announced that Mullally would be the next bishop of Crediton, a suffragan bishop in the Diocese of Exeter.
+She was consecrated bishop on 22 July 2015 by Archbishop Justin Welby at Canterbury Cathedral.
 She and Rachel Treweek were the first women to be consecrated as bishops at Canterbury Cathedral.
-In September 2015, she became the first woman in the Church of England to lead an ordination service, ordaining two deacons, Leisa McGovern and Sheila Walker, as priests at St Mary's Church, Ottery St Mary, Devon.
+In September 2015, Mullally became the first woman in the Church of England to lead an ordination service, ordaining two deacons, Leisa McGovern and Sheila Walker, as priests at St Mary's Church, Ottery St Mary, Devon.

-On 18 December 2017, it was announced that Mullally would be the next Bishop of London, succeeding Richard Chartres who had retired in February 2017.
-The Bishop of London is the third most senior bishop in the Church of England, after the archbishops of Canterbury and York.
-Between her confirmation and her installation, she was licensed as an honorary assistant bishop in the Diocese of Exeter so that she was able to carry out engagements related to her former see.
-She was duly elected to the see by the college of canons of St Paul's Cathedral on 25 January 2018, becoming bishop-elect.
-She was translated and took full legal possession of the see at the confirmation of her election—on 8 March at St Mary-le-Bow – and assumed full duties upon her installation at St Paul's Cathedral on 12 May.
-On 15 July 2020, she acted as principal consecrator at the consecration of Hugh Nelson and Ruth Bushyager to the episcopate: this was a break in tradition, the archbishop of Canterbury usually taking this role, and was the first time a female bishop had led a consecration service in the Church of England.
+On 18 December 2017, it was announced that Mullally would be the next bishop of London, succeeding Richard Chartres, who had retired in February 2017.
+The bishop of London is the third most senior bishop in the Church of England, after the archbishops of Canterbury and York.
+Between her confirmation and installation, she was licensed as an honorary assistant bishop in the Diocese of Exeter so that she could undertake engagements related to her former see.
+She was elected to the see by the college of canons of St Paul's Cathedral on 25 January 2018, and was translated and took full legal possession of the see at the confirmation of her election on 8 March at St Mary-le-Bow.
+She assumed full duties upon her installation at St Paul's Cathedral on 12 May.
+On 15 July 2020, she acted as principal consecrator at the consecration of Hugh Nelson and Ruth Bushyager to the episcopate.
+This represented a break with tradition, as the archbishop of Canterbury usually takes this role, and it was the first time a female bishop had led a consecration service in the Church of England.

 Sworn of the Privy Council of the United Kingdom on 14 March 2018, Mullally was introduced to the House of Lords to sit on the Lords Spiritual benches on 24 May 2018.
-She sits by virtue of her office (the Bishop of London is one of five Church of England bishops who automatically receives a Lords seat, independent of seniority).
+She sat by virtue of her office, as the Bishop of London is one of five Church of England bishops who automatically receive a seat in the Lords.

 She succeeded Richard Chartres and became the first female dean of the Chapel Royal on 12 July 2019.
 Mullally played a leading role in the 2023 coronation, one of three female prelates involved in the ceremonies.